leighs-hammer/rural/README.md

 ## Note : This may be overkill

-Often you need something simpler, the anscillary functions
+Often you need something simpler, the additioanl functions may suit you needs:

-`import {ruralIso} from 'rural'`
+`import Rural, {ruralIso, ruralName} from 'rural'` or just what you need.

---- IF this dosnt make much sense ......

-## Api
+# Api

 ## Functions

 ### ruralIso
 Function returns the alternate ISO country code to what you pass it.
+Useful if your data set is in one either of the Alpha formats and you want to switch it to the other one.

 Example: